flutter/website/faq.md

 ## Should I build my next production app with Flutter?

 As of November 2015, Flutter is still being developed heavily and is not yet at 1.0.
-While lower levels of the system are changing less, we envisioning changing parts of the system based on early adopter feedback.
+While lower levels of the system are changing less, we envision changing parts of the system based on early adopter feedback.

 ## I heard Apple rejects apps built with third-party frameworks, is that true?
 Will Apple reject my Flutter app?